 Healthcare Management – Becoming a healthcare manager means ensuring the operational excellence of healthcare facilities to benefit the business, its people, and end-users.
 As a constantly evolving industry, healthcare requires trained professionals to resolve everyday challenges and provide first-rate services.

 Human Resources – The work environment is challenging, which is why experts like human resource managers are needed to assist in staff recruitment and training, policy implementation, and other business processes within a private business or top-earning organization.
 In this type of Business Administration degree, you will need to develop your people skills and leadership.

 Marketing – Similar to advertising, marketing concentrates on strategies for gaining buyers to many feature products to quirky items or niches.
 This field demands plenty of research and techniques for business success despite tough competition.

 Public Relations – Public Relations specialists represent companies and deal with the public for a diplomatic and strategic resolve.
-As a Business Administration graduate with emphasis on Public Relations, you are expected to possess excellent communication skills and manage public, media, and company relations.
+As a Business Administration graduate with an emphasis on Public Relations, you are expected to possess excellent communication skills and manage public, media, and company relations.